FULFILLING THE VISION

 Another important goal of restoration is to bring the blessings of God on the nations of the earth.
 It is the Seed, Christ and those who are an integral part of Him, who will be the instrument through which God will be able to dwell once again with His creatures on the earth.

-And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.
+I will bless those who bless you, and I will curse him who curses you; and in you all the families of the earth shall be blessed.”
 (Genesis 12:3)

 This prophecy is stated repeatedly, to Abraham, Isaac, and Jacob (Genesis 18:18; 22:18; 26:4; 28:14).
 The role of the Christian Church, which is the Wife of the Lamb, the new Jerusalem, is to serve as the light of the world—the eternal source of blessing to mankind (Revelation 21:3).